MaptimeATX/map-styling-basics/README.md

     }

+##### Filters

-They can contain filters to get more specific.
-For example, zoom levels:
+Filters make selectors more specific.
+For example, they can be used to apply rules at certain zoom levels:

     #road[zoom>=13] {
         ...
     }

-Or refer to attributes on the dataset:
+Or refer to features in a dataset that match some attribute:

     #road[type='major'] {
         ...
     }

+##### Multiple Selectors

 When separated by a comma, the rule is applied if either filter is true: